 Did the Eagles gain possession of it thereafter and just not bother to engrave it or did the trophy simply pass from Rosenbloom to Rozelle to Lombardi in the spring of ‘62?

 The 1968 Colts and ’69 Vikings aren’t inscribed on it either, although there might be a logical explanation for that.
-There was no more room to list them.
+There was no room left to list them.

-A few of the companies that engraved the trophy over the years placed stickers at the bottom of the base was put there by Green Bay Trophy Co., which suggests it was the last to engrave it.
+A few of the companies that engraved the trophy over the years placed stickers at the bottom of the base and the most recent was put there by Green Bay Trophy Co., which suggests it was the last to engrave it.
 But that was really the only lead those stickers provided.

 John Keegan, who took over Green Bay Trophy from his father in 1973 and owned the business until 2014, recently examined the Thorp trophy and offered some interesting insight, but couldn’t answer with certainty any of the previous questions.
 His late father, Don, bought the business in 1963.